django-denmark/2021.djangoday.dk/content/talks/mariusz.md

 This talk will discuss how we can use migrations' secret powers in response to changing business requirements, and how to create less complicated and more robust, migrations with less downtime.

+## About the speaker

+My name is Mariusz Felisiak, I'm a member of the Django team since 2017.
+I'm also the Django 4.0 and 3.1 release manager, and a Django Fellow since 2019.
+I have greatly enjoyed contributing to more than a dozen open-source projects.